Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data: Related Work

 \section{Related Work}

 \textbf{Visual place recognition}.
 Visual place recognition (VPR) is the problem of identifying a previously visited place based on visual information~\cite{zaffar2021vpr}.
-Existing VPR methods mainly lie in two categories: (1) traditional VPR techniques using hand-crafted features~\cite{cummins2008fab,cummins2011appearance,milford2004ratslam,galvez2011real,milford2012seqslam,costante2013transfer}, and (2) state-of-the-art VPR techniques using deep learning~\cite{arandjelovic2016netvlad,sunderhauf2015place,lopez2017appearance,naseer2017semantics,garg2018lost}.
-Among those, NetVLAD~\cite{arandjelovic2016netvlad} is a seminal deep-learning-based VPR framework, followed by various research extensions such as (1) learning powerful feature representation~\cite{choy2019fully,deng2018ppfnet}, (2) designing robust matching strategies~\cite{garg2022seqmatchnet,forechi2016sequential,vysotska2015lazy}, and (3) investigating different input modalities in VPR~\cite{uy2018pointnetvlad,liu2019lpd,chen2021overlapnet,cai2021autoplace}.
-However, most methods are supervised by pose-dependent data~\cite{sunderhauf2015place,lopez2017appearance,arandjelovic2016netvlad,naseer2017semantics}.
-To relax such a constraint, several attempts have been made~\cite{lowry2016supervised,merrill2018lightweight,gao2017unsupervised,kwon2021visual}, yet failed to handle diverse re-visiting viewpoints.
-The most relevant work to our method is the semi-parametric topological memory (SPTM)~\cite{savinov2018semi}, which utilizes temporal positives and negatives to train a binary classification network for adding edges for topological mapping, similar to VPR.
+Existing Visual Place Recognition (VPR) methods mainly lie in two categories: (1) VPR techniques based on local features~\cite{cummins2011appearance,costante2013transfer,yuan2024local,sarlin2020superglue}, and (2) state-of-the-art VPR techniques using deep learning~\cite{arandjelovic2016netvlad,sunderhauf2015place,lopez2017appearance,naseer2017semantics,garg2018lost}.
+Within category (1), VPR techniques based on local features can be further subdivided according to the type of local features they utilize: hand-crafted or learnable.
+Hand-crafted approaches extract key points and descriptors manually, relying on local structures, gradient orientations, or intensity patterns in the image~\cite{cummins2011appearance,costante2013transfer}.
+In contrast, learnable feature approaches leverage machine learning algorithms to extract features, allowing for more flexible and adaptive representations~\cite{yuan2024local,sarlin2020superglue}.
+However, challenges such as perceptual aliasing and variations in view direction persist in this category~\cite{zaffar2021vpr,sheng2021nyu}.
+Within category (2), NetVLAD~\cite{arandjelovic2016netvlad} is a seminal deep-learning-based VPR framework, followed by various research extensions such as learning powerful feature representation~\cite{choy2019fully,deng2018ppfnet}, designing robust matching strategies~\cite{garg2022seqmatchnet,forechi2016sequential,vysotska2015lazy}, and investigating different input modalities in VPR~\cite{uy2018pointnetvlad,cai2021autoplace}.
+However, most methods are supervised by pose-dependent data~\cite{sunderhauf2015place,lopez2017appearance,arandjelovic2016netvlad}.
+To relax such a constraint, several attempts have been made~\cite{lowry2016supervised,merrill2018lightweight,kwon2021visual}, yet failed to handle diverse re-visiting viewpoints.
+The most relevant works to our method are VPR calibration{~\cite{lajoie2022self}} and the semi-parametric topological memory (SPTM){~\cite{savinov2018semi}}.
+To avoid direct supervision from GPS, the former approach{~\cite{lajoie2022self}} tries to obtain weak VPR supervision from SLAM.
+However, the quality of such supervision strongly depends on having good VPR for loop closing in SLAM in the first place, not to mention other challenges in SLAM.
+In contrast, the latter~\cite{savinov2018semi} utilizes temporal positives and negatives to train a binary classification network for adding edges for topological mapping, similar to VPR.
 However, since temporal neighbors tend to have very similar viewpoints, SPTM still struggles to recognize revisits of the same place from different viewpoints.
 To the best of our knowledge, no research has addressed \textit{self-supervised VPR} that can recognize places observed from \textit{various viewpoints} as \textit{either 2D images or 3D point clouds}.